rabbitmq/ra/docs/internals/INTERNALS.md

 the state machine.

 To ensure we not re-issue effects on recovery each `ra` server persists its `last_applied` index.
-When the server restarts it replays it's log until this point and throws away any resulting effects as they should already have been issued.
+When the server restarts it replays its log until this point and throws away any resulting effects as they should already have been issued.

 As the `last_applied` index is only persisted periodically there is a small